 Sweet wines - good Sauternes, Vouvray, Monbazillac, Jurançon and Late Harvest Riesling are all stylishly unusual, and usually appreciated even in half-bottles.

-Olive oil - estate bottled oils are what wine pros take to each other's houses.
+Olive oil - estate bottled oils and DOP balsamic vinegar are what wine pros take to each other's houses.